bkuhn/talks/SCALE-2014/npo-acct.markdown

 + Next step: transition Conservancy reporting to use this API:
       + to improve and shake out the bugs.

+# Where Do We Go From Here?

++ Projects need developers.

++ I've established we need developers who:
+      + think long term.
+      + grok accounting.

++ Such people are hard to find, so:

 # More Info / Talk License

 + URLs / Social Networking / Email: